Special Arrangements for a Consultation with your GP

 Occasionally babies and children get a raised temperature after an immunisation.
 If this occurs, it is normally during the first 48 hours but following the MMR it may happen as late as six to 11 days after the injection.

 Foreign travel may expose patients to certain infections so it is important to be immunised.
-If you have a trip planned, at a minimum of 6 weeks in advance of travel, please collect a 'Foreign Travel Form' from reception.
+If you have a trip planned, at a minimum of 6 weeks in advance of travel, please collect a 'Foreign Travel Form' from reception or click here to complete the form online.
 Once completed this will be passed to a nurse who will contact you direct to book an appointment.
 Please note most travel vaccinations incur a charge.

 Some services are not covered by the NHS and you will be asked to pay a fee.
 These include: